Pitch Deck: How To Create The Perfect Funding Proposal

 As a consequence of this change in objective, the focus of the Series A pitch deck changes as well.
 The pitch deck must:

-- Demonstrate how the product fits into a market
+- Demonstrate how the product fits into a target market

 - Show investors how funds will enable the company to master a business model, or